Zipporah holds Seymour the Bear on a hospital bed before surgery.

 Most often, the causes of strabismus are idiopathic meaning there is no known cause.

-However, crossed eyes can develop with other refractive errors, where there are difficulties with the focusing power of the eye as well as conditions such as cataracts, retinopathy of prematurity and optic nerve conditions.
+However, strabismus can develop with other refractive errors, where there are difficulties with the focusing power of the eye as well as conditions such as cataracts, retinopathy of prematurity and optic nerve conditions.

 Other risk factors of strabismus include: